oyegunmen/build-VTOL/readme.md

     * **F4:** Legacy Budget workhorse.
     * **F7:** Highly popular; universal signal inversion on all UART ports.
     * **H7:** State-of-the-art; required for ArduPilot/PX4 and complex path planning.
+* **Connectivity & Peripherals**
+    * **UART:** Dedicated serial ports for two-way communication.
+Usage: Connecting Telemetry radios, GPS modules, Companion Computers, and On Screen Diaplay (OSD).
+    * **External Buses:** Shared communication lines that allow multiple devices to be "[daisy-chained](https://en.wikipedia.org/wiki/Daisy_chain_(electrical_engineering))" to the autopilot.
+        * **I2C:** Common for low-speed peripherals like external Compasses (Magnetometers) and OLED displays.
+        * **CAN:** High-reliability industrial bus for Airspeed sensors, smart ESCs, and GPS; reduces wiring complexity and interference.
 * **Build vs Buy**
-    * **DIY:** You can build a custom FC by integrating a standalone MCU (Teensy/STM32) with an external IMU and Magnetometer via I2C or SPI buses.
-This is common in research and prototyping (see [dRehmFlight](https://github.com/nickrehm/dRehmFlight)).
+    * **DIY:** You can build a custom FC by integrating a standalone MCU (e.g. Teensy/STM32) with an external IMU and Magnetometer via I2C or CAN buses.
+This is common in research and prototyping (see [dRehmFlight](https://github.com/nickrehm/dRehmFlight) to build one).
-    * **Off-the-Shelf:** All-in-one boards that include the MCU, sensors, and often a PDB or OSD chip.
+    * **Off-the-Shelf:** All-in-one boards that include the MCU, sensors, and often a PDB.
 Best for rapid deployment and standardized reliability.
 * **AutoPilot** - Firmware required to be installed on FC
     * **[Ardupilot](https://ardupilot.org/):** Best for Industrial/GPS Missions.
 License: GPLv3.
     * **[PX4](https://px4.io/):** Best for Research & Enterprise.
 Professional-grade codebase, modular, and optimized for H7.
 License: BSD 3-Clause (Permissive).